-The rig we’re using to drill deep into the granite beneath the Eden Project is a Bentec 450 Eurorig, owned and operated by Czech company MND.
+The rig we used to drill deep into the granite beneath the Eden Project is a Bentec 450 Eurorig, owned and operated by Czech company MND.

 At 55m high, and with a 450-tonne hook load capacity, it’s bigger than any UK-based land rig.
-It has to be big and powerful because in a very deep well the drillstring is long and heavy in the lower sections.
+It had to be big and powerful because in a very deep well (like EG-1) the drillstring is long and heavy in the lower sections.

 The Bentec 450 Eurorig

 1 – Crown Block – The set of pulleys at the top of the derrick (mast), over which the drilling line is threaded.